dave45678/ProgrammingFundamentals/lesson_1.md

-* download and install python and pycharm difference betw 2.7 and 3.5
+Activity: download and install python and pycharm (community edition) Python can be found at https://www.python.org/downloads/ PyCharm can be found at https://download.jetbrains.com/python/pycharm-community-5.0.3.exe

+difference betw 2.7 and 3.5
 > discussion:
 why we are using python for cyber security